 Summer Student Programme Criteria

-Our Summer Student Programme gives students the opportunity to gain practical animal-replacement research experience.
+Our Summer Student Programme gives students the opportunity to gain animal-replacement research experience.
 Summer research funding is available for recently graduated students or undergraduate students who have completed at least 2 years of a relevant degree.
 All summer projects should be undertaken for 8-12-weeks (duration to be agreed with the supervisor) and must be directed towards replacing the use of animals in current research experiments.

 - Summer research projects must show the potential to replace any regulated animal experiment in the UK.